neoclide/plug.nvim/Readme.md

 Plug.nvim only support install plugins from **github**.

-`option` is a viml dictionary, it could contains following:
+`option` is a vim dictionary, it could contain following fields:

 * `dir` custom parent directory for this plugin
 * `frozen` not run update or install for this plugin when is `1`